-Score 1 Score 2 Score 3

-CV demonstrates a research record that establishes a history of research and/or teaching scholarship.
-CV demonstrates a research record that establishes a history of publication and research in the most prominent science education journals (based on ISI impact factor and/or teacher CV demonstrates a record of distinguished scholarship and leadership in the science education community as indicated by awards and citation record.
+Score 1 Score 2 Score 3 CV demonstrates a research CV demonstrates a research CV demonstrates a record of record that establishes a history record that establishes a history distinguished scholarship and of research and/or teaching of publication and research in the leadership in the science scholarship. most prominent science education community as education journals (based on ISI indicated by awards and citation impact factor and/or teacher record. audience ).

-Notes: audience ).